Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Heavy Shot**
-    | When making a ranged or thrown attack, you may add 1 Stamina tax to gain +1 non-stacking :term:`favor` with that attack.
+    | When making a ranged/thrown attack, you may add 1 Stamina tax to gain +1 non-stacking :term:`favor` with that attack.
 This tax stacks as usual.

     | **Quick Nock**
-    | When making a ranged or thrown attack, you can choose to ignore 1 Stamina tax.
+    | When making a ranged/thrown attack, you can choose to ignore 1 Stamina tax.
 You may only do so once per turn, and the attack contributes to tax as usual.
-If an attack costs a Stamina tax to initiate (such as a paired attack), that tax cannot be ignored.
+If an attack costs Stamina tax to initiate (such as with a paired attack), that tax cannot be ignored.

   .. tab-item:: Rank 2

     | **Rebound**
-    | Once per round, should your thrown or ranged attack be dodged or parried, it can ricochet to a target adjacent to the first.
+    | Once per round, should your ranged/thrown attack be dodged or parried, it can ricochet to a target adjacent to the first.
 The ricocheted attack inherits the same number of successes as the original, and is otherwise functionally identical.
 If the original target was adjacent to a wall, the ricochet may instead target them a second time.
 An attack cannot ricochet more than once.

     | **???**
-    | You do not trigger attacks of opportunity when making ranged or thrown attacks.
+    | You can choose to deal no damage with an attack to apply a debuff to an enemy which reduces accuracy.
+This move uses a flat success threshold of 2 rather than being defended against.
+Similar to Starfinder harrying fire.
+Heavy WIP?
-    | TODO?
+    | TODO

   .. tab-item:: Rank 3

+    | **???**
+    | The feature from Rank 2 gains the ability to also reduce defense.
+Only one of the two effects may be applied per turn.
+    | TODO

+    | **???**
+    | You do not trigger attacks of opportunity as usual when making ranged or thrown attacks.

 --------